bebosudo/sest/hw/README.md

-# Install PlatformIO Core to build and upload
+# Install PlatformIO Core to build and upload to the board

 Install the files needed for the esp8266 version 12 board: